Close Alert Banner

 Donald Ogilvie“Donald Ogilvie served as Erie 1 BOCES District Superintendent from April of 1997 to June 2014.
 He is remembered for his integrity, educational leadership and community involvement, which are inherent in the mission of the Erie 1 BOCES Educational Foundation."

-Round Six Application
+Round Ten Application

 Spring 2022 Implementations